mnielsen/cognitive_tools/cognitive_tools.md

   something *vivid*?

-**The poverty of the verbal:** Many intellectuals love verbal content, but don't really quite get other types of content: movies, music vides (say), and so on.
+**The poverty of the verbal:** Many intellectuals love verbal content, but don't really quite get other types of content: movies, music videos (say), and so on.
 (Exceptions are made for "respectable" artforms, such as classical music, which have a strong intellectual verbal tradition associated to them.)
-I've talked to people whose only opinion about the movie _Avatar_ was that the plot and dialogue wasn't very good.
+I've talked to people whose only opinion about the movie _Avatar_ was that the plot and dialogue weren't very good.
 That was to miss the point.
 If verbal content is everything then that's a reasonable point of view.
 But _Avatar_ has astounding non-verbal content, and those people largely missed that content, or else got hung up on details.

 # Writing as a cognitive tool